Duchess Meghan Reportedly Nicknamed ‘Tungsten’ By Prince Charles

-Meghan Markle has a nickname within the Royal Family: “Tungsten,” given to her by Prince Charles for reasons that will be revealed in this article.
-And as The Daily Mail reports, almost all members of the Royal Family have nicknames.
+Meghan Markle has a nickname within the royal family: “Tungsten,” given to her by Prince Charles for reasons that will be revealed in this article.
+And as The Daily Mail reports, almost all members of the royal family have nicknames.

 In the centuries-old British monarchy, stoic adherence to strict rules of etiquette rule the day.
-Even the Queen’s own husband, Prince Philip, walks behind her, owing to the tradition that one must never show one’s back to the Monarch.
-But surprisingly, the Royal Family at least shares some similarities to your family and mine, once the cameras are off.
-Just like many other families, the Royal Family members have nicknames for one another.
+Even the Queen’s own husband, Prince Philip, walks behind her, owing to the tradition that one must never show one’s back to the monarch.
+But surprisingly, the royal family at least shares some similarities to your family and mine once the cameras are off.
+Just like many other families, the royal family members have nicknames for one another.

-Meghan Markle: the newest member of the Royal Family got her nickname from her father-in-law, Prince Charles.
-He calls her “Tungsten,” because like the metal, she is strong and unbending, says a royal insider.
+Meghan Markle: the newest member of the royal family got her nickname from her father-in-law, Prince Charles.
+He calls her “Tungsten” because like the metal, she is strong and unbending, says a royal insider.

 Kate Middleton and Prince William: the Duchess of Cambridge and the Duke of Cambridge are a lot more subdued when it comes to nicknames.
-They’ve been overheard calling each other “Darling” and “Babe” in conversation, which is at once endearing but also disappointing, since it’s not at all salacious.
-Of course, since William will undoubtedly be the King of England some day, and his wife will be his Queen, it’s perhaps best that they keep things low-key.
+They’ve been overheard calling each other “Darling” and “Babe” in conversation, which is at once endearing but also disappointing since it’s not at all salacious.
+Of course, since William will undoubtedly be the king of England someday, and his wife will be his Queen, it’s perhaps best that they keep things low-key.

 Kate Middleton's christening style evolution throughout the years. #RoyalChristening #PrinceLouis https://t.co/f6DAFJU2B3 pic.twitter.com/fbmhJwdYev